-- Place the material on reserve in the library or upload it into your Blackboard shell (electronic reserve) for you
+- Place the material on physical reserve in the library or upload it directly into your Blackboard course shell

 - Answer questions about copyright and using copyrighted works

-How do I go about placing material on reserve for my students?
+How can I place material on reserve for my students?

 See our Placing Material on Reserve page for more information.